Skip to Content

 Hiking Kirby Cove near San Francisco

-Enjoy uninterrupted views of the Golden Gate Bridge and the San Francisco Bay on this hike.
+Enjoy uninterrupted views of the Golden Gate Bridge and the San Francisco Bay on the Kirby Cove hike.
 Consider it a great reward for working your way down the steep trail through a grove of Cypress, Eucalyptus and Pine trees.

 Hopefully you’ll still feel it was worth it when you when you must climb back up!
 Be prepared to pack in and pack out water and snacks.
 There are no facilities out here for procuring them or disposing of their wrappings.